Table of Contents

 Precision and recall are metrics used to measure the performance of a machine learning model.
 A detailed description of each can be found under the Using Validation section of our how-to guides.

 You can access the validation overview of earlier models by hovering over ‘Model Version’ in the top left corner of the Validation page.
 This can be helpful for tracking and comparing progress as you train out your model.
-However, you cannot return your model to an earlier version.
-If you are planning to make significant changes to your model, you should make a copy of your taxonomy before doing so.
-You can access more information on how to copy your taxonomy here.

 Can I change the name of a label later on?